 Your school hours vary with your schedule.
 It is your responsibility to arrive at school on time and remain in school according to your contracted schedule.
-If this is not the case, you must contact the school to report your tardiness or absence before you are scheduled to arrive.
+If this is not the case, you must contact the school via text or phone call to report your tardiness or absence before you are scheduled to arrive.